 Access the air conditioner for damage

 Once the hurricane is over, and the power is back, you are advised not to start the major appliances.
 Turn them one by one to avoid damage of some sensitive equipment.
 Check the air conditioner before you restart it.
+There are a few ultimate hurricane air conditioning tips, but accessing the damage caused will certainly help.
 Look for some obvious damage that would have been caused by windblown objects or falling trees.
 Check if the air conditioner was submerged with water and if the cooling fan and the vents are clear of debris.
 Also, ensure that all the electrical and refrigerant lines are intact and there are no damages from the burnt electrical smoke.

 Common damages due to Debris or flooding

 There are some obvious signs that you will see at the side of the house and on the unit itself that will help you know if it was submerged by floods.
 There will probably be some dirt stain left on the exterior walls.
 This will assist you to know the depth of the water and see if the air conditioner was in the water.
 You can also see some skim of mud on the conditioner.
 If the air conditioner was submerged, get a professional to inspect and clean it before turning it on.
 Dirt may prevent the internal systems to work properly and the cooling systems to lose efficiency.
 Electronic systems may short out when the unit is turned on.
+Checking on damages is one of the most helpful hurricane air conditioning tips.
 Call the service people before you turn the unit on if it was hit by trees or other objects blown by the wind

 Check the rest of the central air system